agentrickard/workbench_access/README.txt

 ----
 8. Feature roadmap

-  -- Allow plugin registration from other modules.
+  -- Allows plugin registration from other modules.
   -- Allow native form elements (like taxonomy) to set access permissions.
   -- Support multiple section selection for content.
   -- Support per-content-type settings for access.